 When and where does IPTC meet?

-The entire organization holds three face-to-face meetings each year.
+The entire organization holds two face-to-face meetings each year.
 The three meeting days provide workshop-like sessions and discussions about topics from IPTC working area and sessions of the working groups.
 One of those meetings is also combined with a more formal Annual General Meeting when basic organizational decisions are taken.
 Locations are rotated worldwide, with at least one held in Europe each year.

 In addition, regular development sessions are held by telephone conferences and views and proposals are shared on email groups.